shielphi/air-quality-git/README.md

 What you want is to read about the API, your key and how to get coordinates here: https://docs.openaq.org/using-the-api/quick-start
 Once you have your key and coordinates enter them into a browser with the https line 2 above.
+TO DO:
+WAQI use decimal coordinates and APRS use aprs style coordinates.
+APRS beacons need a new number for each beacon, hence the programe writes to a Telemnumber txt file.